Aug. 24, 2019

 Joe Henderson teaches Bible, literature, and hermeneutics.
 In his doctoral work at Fuller Theological Seminary, he studied hermeneutics and Old Testament literature.
 His dissertation on the poetry of the book of Jeremiah is the fruit of his interest in the relationship between the history of biblical interpretation and the history of literary criticism.
-His other interests include Robert Louis Stevenson's novels, Paul's theology, Milton's Prose, Brevard Childs' hermeneutics, Flannery O'Connor's stories, Charles Wesley's hymns, and Francis of Assisi's life.
+His other interests include Robert Louis Stevenson's novels, Paul's theology, Milton's Prose, Brevard Childs' hermeneutics, Flannery O'Connor's stories, Charles Wesley's hymns and Francis of Assisi's life.
 Joe is a graduate of Asbury College in Wilmore, Kentucky and Rift Valley Academy in Kijabe, Kenya.
-He and his wife Conchie served at Rift Valley Academy as dorm parents for fifth- and sixth-grade girls.
-Now they are the grateful parents of Kip, William and Laurel.
+He and his wife Conchie served at Rift Valley Academy as dorm parents for fifth and sixth-grade girls.

-Dr. Starcher served as a pastor in rural Nebraska and as a missionary in Africa for 20 years.
+Richard Starcher served as a pastor in rural Nebraska and as a missionary in Africa for 20 years.
 He taught at the Goyongo Bible Institute in Zaire, at the Bangui Evangelical School of Theology in the Central African Republic and at the Nairobi Evangelical Graduate School of Theology in Kenya where he also served as Dean of Extension Studies.
 He continues to teach and serve as an educational consultant in Africa.
 He is particularly interested in research methods and in exploring models for equipping leaders for the majority world Church.
 He also edits Missiology: An International Review, the official journal of the American Society of Missiology.